danielneil/Shark-Doc/tutorials/RSI2.md

     data_format: yahoo_finance_data
 ```

-#### 3. Update the build.sh script to reflect your forked Shark-Config GitHub repo URL.
+#### 3. Update the site.yml to reflect your forked Shark-Config GitHub repo URL.

 With a text editor, open site.yml in the Shark git repo, and do the following: